Governance — 2023–2026

 The timing of phases 1, 2, and 3 varies by district and circuit.
 Importantly, some phases overlap in time.
 You should receive communications from your district indicating dates, places, processes, and deadlines related to each of these opportunities.

-For the Synod convention (phase 4), in addition to official notices in the Reporter and Lutheran Witness and a few special mailings to your congregation’s office address, your pastor, congregation, and lay leaders with accurate emails registered on the annual (February) lay leader report will receive timely reminders.
-Your church administrator can update lay leader records at any time at lc.lcms.org.
+For the Synod convention (phase 4), in addition to official notices in the Reporter and The Lutheran Witness and a few special mailings to your congregation’s office address, your pastor, congregation, and lay leaders with accurate emails registered on the annual (February) lay leader report will receive timely reminders.

-Please ask the person who maintains these records on behalf of your congregation to make sure these email records are kept up to date (through LISN for Congregations at lc.lcms.org), as the old “It’s Time” postcards will no longer be sent.
+Please ask the church administrator who maintains these records on behalf of your congregation to make sure these email records are kept up to date (through LISN for Congregations at lc.lcms.org).

 Triennium Phases